sassoftware/viya4-deployment/README.md

 ingress-nginx-controller-admission   ClusterIP      10.0.99.105   <none>           443/TCP                      12d
 ```

-In the above example, the ingress endpoint is 52.52.52.52.
+In the above example, the ingress controller's loadbalancer endpoint is 52.52.52.52.
 So, we would create the following records:

 - An A record (ex. example.com) that points to the 52.52.52.52 address
 - A wildcard CNAME (ex *.example.com) that points to the example.com